Medical expert says Chesterfield fire recruit who collapsed during run likely died of 'exertional sickling'

 ‘Long family history’ in the fire service

 They are aware of the deaths of at least eight fire recruits and one firefighter who had sickle cell traits and died of exertional sickling during training exercises dating to 1988.
-Eichner said his group is working to confirm 3-4 others, including Eldridge’s death and that of another firefighter recruit who died during Wednesday during a pre-employment fitness exercise in Greensboro, North Carolina.
+Eichner said his group is working to confirm three or four others, including Eldridge’s death and that of another firefighter recruit who died Wednesday during a pre-employment fitness exercise in Greensboro, N.C.

 Eldridge’s collapse and death that followed a timed, paced run is indicative of exertional sickling, Eichner said.